By far, this summer was the best jelly experience ever because Laura, Jason, and I took it to a whole new level.

 Jason, Shane, and Laura had fireweed fever and picked a ton.
 At some point, I knew we were going to have more than we needed, so I sat back and took advantage of some good photo opportunities.
 In fact, we could have all sat back and watched Jason's Iowa farming efficiency go unmatched by the three of us combined.

 The first step is to rinse the flowers and buds of dirt and bugs.
-We do this by submersing them in water.
-The dirt and bugs separate from the flowers easily.
+We do this by submersing them in water and using a colander for several rinses.
+The dirt and many many bugs separate from the flowers easily.

 Fireweed Jelly Recipe